hessllab/HW_2/README.md

 `cat animals.txt | head -n 5 | tail -n 3 | sort > final.txt`

+* Print the contents of `animals.txt`
+* Print the first 5 lines
+* Print lines 3-5
+* Print lines 3-5 in order by date
+* Write lines 3-5 in order by date to `final.txt`

 Hint: build the pipeline up one command at a time to test your understanding.

 __Problem 2: For the file _animals.txt_ from the previous exercise, the command: